protwis/gpcrdb_data/docs/ligands.rst

 Phylogenetic trees be default will show the UniProt name of the different GPCRs, but through a dedicated selection button users can decide to show the IUPHAR names of those GPCRs.
-Trees can also be downloaded in several different formats (SVG, JPG, TIFF and PNG), allowing for high level pictures for publication purposes.
+Trees can also be downloaded in several different formats (SVG, JPG, TIFF and PNG), allowing for high resolution figures for publication purposes.

 Ligands (ChEMBL, GtP, Ki db)
 ------------------